 Washington Quit Claim Deed Form

-Formatting requirements (RCW 65.04.045): State law lists several requirements concerning the formatting of the document that must be met.
+Formatting (RCW 65.04.045): State law lists several requirements concerning the formatting of the document that must be met.
 A range of matters are covered, from the presentation of titles to the width of margins.
-Quite specific instructions are given, so care should be taken to ensure that the completed document bears the appearance dictated by these requirements.
+Specific instructions are given, so care should be taken to ensure that the completed document bears the appearance dictated by these requirements.
 For example, there is a requirement that the assessor’s property tax parcel or account number must appear separately from other text in the document.

 - A justice of the supreme court,